 A Gap Year With Outward Bound

-- A fresh, purposeful approach to academic course work.
-A gap in the traditional academic trajectory can provide time and space to clarify goals so students return to college with a renewed and more focused passion for learning.
+- A fresh, purposeful approach to school or work.
+A gap in the traditional academic or career trajectory can provide time and space to clarify goals so students return to college or their jobs with a renewed and more focused passion for learning and problem-solving.

 - Practical field experience.
-Students begin to see the real-life relevance of scientific principles, social theories and process-driven tasks and are able to apply new skills and knowledge when they return to the classroom.
+Students begin to see the real-life relevance of scientific principles, social theories, and process-driven tasks, and are able to apply new skills and knowledge when they return to the classroom or work.

 - A desire to serve.
-With an emphasis on service to others and the environment, Outward Bound Gap Year courses engender a genuine service mentality that students bring back to their campuses, their careers and their lives.
+With an emphasis on service to others and the environment, Outward Bound Gap Year courses cultivate a genuine service mentality that students bring back to their campuses, their careers, and their lives.

 - Cross-cultural understanding.
 Outward Bound’s commitment to diversity and inclusion, and expeditions that span the globe, means students learn to appreciate perspectives and cultures different from their own—a trait highly valued by prospective employers and scholarship committees.